ITensor/website/docs/classes/iqindex.md

    ... etc. up to 6 Index, QN pairs

-   Construct an IQIndex with the given name, Index and QN pairs, and optional Arrow direction.
+   Construct an IQIndex with the given name, Index and QN pairs, and Arrow direction.

 * `IQIndex(std::string name, std::vector<IndexQN> indqn, Arrow dir = Out, int plev = 0)`

-   Construct an IQIndex with the given name and optional Arrow direction and prime level.
+   Construct an IQIndex with the given name, Arrow direction, and prime level.
 The Index and QN pairs are provided as a std::vector (of any size) of [[IndexQN|classes/indexqn]] objects.

 ## Accessor Methods ##